 The program trains students to analyze a firm's response to its environment and its competitors.
 It combines strong theory development with rigorous empirical methods to develop cutting-edge research on important questions in business strategy.
 Ph.D. candidates complete a series of core classes that introduce students to the core fields in strategic management and frontier research in a number of different fields, including competitive strategy, innovation, intellectual property, non-market strategy, global strategy, organization theory, entrepreneurship and market institutions.
 Students work with our faculty from the beginning of the program to learn how to conduct strong and impactful research.
 Students often choose to integrate strategic management with other disciplines, such as finance, entrepreneurship, technology management, political science, psychology and sociology.

 Our program is differentiated from other top Ph.D. programs in a number of ways.
 The faculty expertise spans a broad theoretical base - encompassing economics, psychology, sociology, political science and statistics - with an inclination toward strong training in methods.
 We believe that this combination is required to produce well-trained students who will be able to grow intellectually over the course of their careers and, more immediately, obtain an academic appointment at a top business school.
-This allows students to select a level of analysis for their dissertation that conforms to their interests and strengths while also allowing them to conduct research on the cutting edge of interesting questions in strategy, innovation and decision-making.
+This allows students to select a level of analysis for their dissertation that conforms to their interests and strengths while also allowing them to conduct research on the cutting edge of interesting questions in strategy.

 UCLA Anderson has an active faculty seminar series which are open to the public.
 Distinguished researchers from other universities present recent work.
 The Strategy area hosts several of these colloquia each term.
 For a list of past and future speakers, click here.